 This is by far one of the most important things you can do when playing golf in hot weather.

 If you know you are golfing and high temperatures are coming, start hydrating the day before with lots of water.

 This provides a good base to start with.

 Once you are dehydrated, especially out on the golf course in the heat, it is really hard for your body to catch up.

 It is also extremely important to continue hydrating when you are out on the golf course.

-In these hot temperatures, I drink at least 32 ounces of water just on the front 9 and refill my water bottle at the turn.
+In these hot temperatures, I drink at least 32 ounces of water just on the front 9 and refill my water bottle with ice-cold water at the turn.

 When you sweat, you lose not only water but also salt and electrolytes.

 These need to be replenished so your body can function properly.
 There are many sports drinks on the market like Gatorade that have electrolytes however, these contain a large amount of sugar.
 If you want to avoid the sugar load, try adding something like Nuun tablets or even as simple as a pinch of sea salt to your water bottle.